 A brute force attack is a method used to obtain private user information such as usernames, passwords, passphrases, or Personal Identification Numbers (PINs).
-These attacks are typically carried out using a script or bot to ‘guess’ the desired information until something is confirmed.
+These attacks are typically carried out using a script or bot to ‘guess’ the desired information until a correct entry is confirmed.

-Brute force attacks can be implemented by criminals to try to access encrypted data.
+These attacks can be implemented by criminals to try to access data that is otherwise protected by credentials.
 While you might think a password keeps your information safe, research has shown that any eight-character password can be cracked in less than six hours.
 And that was back in 2012 on a relatively inexpensive machine.

 A brute force attack can also be a useful way for IT specialists to test the security of their networks.
 Indeed, one of the measures of a system’s encryption strength is how long it would take for an attacker to be successful in a brute force attempt.

-Because brute force certainly isn’t the most sophisticated form of attack, various measures can prevent them from being successful.
+Because brute force certainly isn’t the most sophisticated form of attack, various measures can help block these types of threats.
 In this post, we explore brute force attacks in more detail, including some examples, and then reveal how you can protect against them.

 An introduction to brute force attacks